SamStudio8/samstudio8.github.io.off/_posts/2015-04-21-the-story-so-far-p1.md

 [^4]: Seriously, can we stop calling it nextgen yet?

 [^5]: I'm unsure why, from a recent internal talk I was under the impression we'd normally trim the first "few" bases (1-3bp, maybe up to 13bp if there's a lot of poor quality nucleotides) to try and improve downstream analysis such as alignments (given the start and end of reads can often be quite poor and not align as well as they should) but 15bp seems excessive.
 It also appears the ends of the reads were not truncated.

+    <p class="message"><b>Update</b><br />It's possible an older library prep kit was used to create
+    the sequencing library, thus the barcodes would have needed truncating from the reads along with any poor scoring bases.<br /><br />The ends of the reads were not truncated as the quality falls inside a reasonable threshold.</p>

 [^6]: Which actually wouldn't be that much of a surprise.